ScottLogic/blog/_posts/2025-10-16-ai-in-mental-health-services.markdown

 ## A Different Kind of Fire

 Today, we stand before a different type of fire: Artificial Intelligence (AI).
 Will it burn us, or will it warm us?
 Like all powerful tools, that choice lies not in its existence, but in how we choose to use it.

 While fire can warm us, it can also burn us.
 Some of the most widely used chatbots are not designed for mental health, yet people turn to them anyway.
-These tools have been linked to misinformation, emotional dependency, and even tragic deaths.
+These tools have been linked to misinformation, emotional dependency, reinforcement of negative thought patterns, and even tragic deaths (Abrams, 2025; Wei, 2025).
 This reminds us that we must approach AI with care and caution, especially when it enters the human space of healing.

+Relying on AI alone can be risky: in some cases, chatbots have mirrored a user’s sense of despair simply to “please” them (Webster, 2023).
+This shows us that while AI can be responsive to our needs, it cannot replace a qualified and experienced therapist.

-The rest of the article focuses on how AI can warm us, and how we can integrate it positively into our lives.
-However, as a tech company, we must also critically evaluate both sides of the equation.
+The rest of the article explores how AI can warm us and how we can integrate it positively into our lives, while also critically evaluating both sides of the equation, which this section has addressed.

 ## A New Presence in the Room